kr41/BashBooster/docs/index.md

 ----------

 The main goal of Bash Booster is ability to write [idempotent][Idempotence] scripts.
-For instance, you have to manage developer´s virtual machine using Ubuntu.
+For instance, you have to manage developer’s virtual machine using Ubuntu.
 At the start of your project you just need a web-server installed and nothing more.
 But requirements may be changed in future.
 So you place `bootstrap.sh` script at the root of your project sources: